-As a major UK infrastructure business we own a huge amount of land.
+As a major UK infrastructure business, we own a huge amount of land.
 Our sites include substations, offices and gas compressors.
 These sites have many acres of land around them that are not always used.

 It means we’re in a great position to explore new opportunities for managing this land effectively.
 We also want to protect the natural environment and benefit our business and local communities.
-But as an energy business, looking after the environment is not our core strength.
-So we work with partners to find better ways of managing our land through a programme called the Natural Grid.
+But as an energy business, looking after the environment is not our core strength – so we work with partners to find better ways of managing our land through a programme called the Natural Grid.

 Together we consider what benefits the local environment provides and for whom.
 What we do depends on what’s important to us and to others.
 Ultimately, we want to create something of lasting value around our sites.

-We’ve set ourselves a target of working with partners at 50 locations in the UK by 2020.
-Currently that figure stands at 29.
-Those sites add up to more than 300 hectares of land which is home to a variety of plants and wildlife.
+We’ve set ourselves a target of working with partners at 50 locations in the UK by 2020 – that figure currently stands at 29.
+Those sites add up to more than 300 hectares of land, which is home to a variety of plants and wildlife.
 The plants absorb CO2 naturally and screen our sites from view.
 The land also provides a valuable resource to be enjoyed by the local people.

 One place where we’ve seen great results is Ambergate.
 It’s next to our Gas Pipeline Maintenance Centre in Derbyshire.
 More than 17 hectares here have been marked as a Site of Special Scientific Interest (SSSI).
 As the landowner we have a legal duty to protect it.